Python Interfaces

 Tests

 We use pytest for setting up unit/smoke tests of the interfaces.
 All tests are in bindings/sundials4py/test.
-The goal is to test the interfacing,
+The goal is to test the interfacing, not the correctness of SUNDIALS itself.

 struct arkode_user_supplied_fn_table